 How to Object to Relevant Conduct?

 Now we know how relevant conduct turns a federal plea bargain into bad deal.
 So let’s discuss how to fix a PSR that contains either erroneous or unfair relevant conduct.

 File written objections to the PSR (with hopefully supporting documents and evidence.)
 Fed.
 R. Crim.
 P. 32(f) provides that “the parties must state in writing any objections, including objections to material information, sentencing guideline ranges, and policy statements contained in or omitted from the report.”

 The trial court must then make a factual finding on the disputed issues if the defendant objects in writing.
 The defense needs to prove its objections by a preponderance of the evidence.
 See United States v.
 Nevels, 160 F.3d 226, 228 (5th Cir.
 1998).
-If the court agrees with you, then it could result in a lower projected sentencing guideline range.
-And therefore, a lower prison sentence.
+If the court agrees with you, then it could result in a lower projected-guideline range.
+And therefore, a lower jail term.
 If the court disagrees with you, then you have successfully created a record for review on appeal.

-Speak with your attorney about relevant conduct before you sign a federal plea deal.
-In some cases, prosecutors will agree that certain relevant conduct will not apply to the defendant.
-Otherwise, the relevant conduct could increase your sentencing guideline range and ruin your federal plea deal.
+The bottom line on relevant conduct is simple.
+Speak with your attorney about relevant conduct before you sign a plea deal.
+In some cases, prosecutors will agree that certain relevant conduct will not apply to the person police arrested.
+Otherwise, the relevant conduct could increase your guideline range and ruin your plea deal.

 However, you should be aware that no attorney or prosecutor can promise you a specific guideline range or jail term.
-The judge will make a final and independent decision after it reviews the PSR, relevant conduct, and arguments from the parties.
+The judge will make an independent decision after it reviews the PSR, relevant conduct, and arguments from the parties.
 Finally, you should consider speaking with a PSR consultant to get a second opinion on the PSR.
-This could help you successfully challenge the relevant conduct and get you a lower prison term.
+This could also help you successfully challenge the relevant conduct.
+Most importantly, it could get you a lower jail term.